-The largest research-related center at Mayo Clinic, the Center for
+The largest research-related center at Mayo Clinic, the Center for Clinical and Translational Science (CCaTS) supports the infrastructure that enables Mayo investigators to perform cutting-edge clinical research.

-Award from the National Institutes of Health (NIH).
-This five-year, $72.5 million grant seeks to improve the health of our communities by accelerating the translation of laboratory discoveries into improved patient care.
-In June 2011, Mayo's CTSA was renewed in 2011 for five years, receiving $64.6 million, and NIH announced five new centers bringing to total to 60 centers across the country — completing initial selection for a program with a total annual budget of $500 million.
+In June 2011, Mayo's CCaTS was renewed for five years, receiving $64.6 million.
+NIH also announced five new centers, bringing the total to 60 centers across the country — completing initial selection for a program with a total annual budget of $500 million.

 Many successful Mayo research programs are part of CCaTS, including:

 Other educational programs, resources for researchers and a growing community engagement program round out CCaTS.